 I really enjoy flying business class and first class international flights.
-Unless you really get unlucky, nearly all of the major international flights in business or first class offer amazing food, service, and an all-around enjoyable experience.
+Unless you really get unlucky, nearly all of the major international flights in business or first class offer amazing food, service, plenty of storage for the best carry on luggage and an all-around enjoyable experience.
 However, domestic flights for business travel is an entirely different story.
 Cramped flights, stressed out passengers, and delays are the main things that come to mind when flying domestically.

 What Used to Make the Citi Prestige Credit Card Great